Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Beginning as early as late January in areas around Taipei and Sun Moon Lake, and lasting until as late as early April in Alishan, cherry blossoms take their turn blooming in various locations around Taiwan.

-One of the best displays is at Tianyuan Temple in Danshui District, New Taipei City, one of the most recognizable temples in Taiwan.
+One of the best displays is at Tianyuan Temple in Tamsui (Danshui) district, New Taipei City, one of the most recognizable temples in Taiwan.
 There an initial bloom usually takes place in February, then another type of cherry blossom blooms in March.

 There are usually various activities and events held in association with the blooming of the cherry blossoms in Taiwan.